The Cooling of Massive White Dwarfs from Gaia EDR3: Methods

 Throughout this work, we compare multiple sets of white dwarf cooling models to \textit{Gaia} EDR3 white dwarf data.
 For our analysis, we use the publicly available \texttt{WD\_models} package provided by \citet{sihaocheng}\footnote{The \texttt{WD\_models} package is publicly available at \url{https://github.com/SihaoCheng/WD_models}}.
 We consider the cooling models of the Montreal group \citep{Bedard2020} and the La Plata group \citep{Camisassa2019,Camisassa2017,Renedo2010}.
 For each set of cooling models, we consider both H-atmosphere and He-atmosphere models.
 We use the evolutionary models in conjunction with the publicly available Montreal group synthetic colours\footnote{The Montreal group synthetic colours are publicly available at \url{http://www.astro.umontreal.ca/~bergeron/CoolingModels}.} for pure H and pure He atmosphere models with \textit{Gaia} EDR3 band-pass filters to determine the masses and cooling ages of each white dwarf candidate from the \textit{Gaia} EDR3 photometric observations.

 For the Montreal group models \citep{Bedard2020}, we consider three cases of atmosphere composition: thick H envelope evolution models with a pure H atmosphere model (``thick H envelope models''), thin H envelope evolution models with a pure H atmosphere model (``thin H envelope models''), and thin H envelope evolution models with a pure He atmosphere model (``He envelope models'').
-In all of these cases, the Montreal models have a C/O core.
 We collectively refer to the set of thick H envelope models plus He envelope models as the ``thick Montreal'' models, and analogously refer to the set of thin H envelope models plus He envelope models as the ``thin Montreal'' models.
+In all of these cases, the Montreal models have a C/O core composed of a uniform mixture of C and O in equal parts by mass ($X_C = X_O = 0.5$).
+It should be noted that this core composition differs from typical model predictions for single stellar evolution \citep[\textit{e.g.}][]{Siess2006,Lauffer2018,Althaus2021}, which predict lower fractions of C for WDs with mass in the range that we consider.
+Furthermore, the fixed uniform mixture used for the cores in the Montreal models does not account for element diffusion, which separates the elements into stratified layers.

 For the La Plata group set of models, we combine the higher mass O/Ne core models of \citet{Camisassa2019} with the lower mass C/O core models of \citet{Renedo2010} and \citet{Camisassa2017}.
 While the \citet{Camisassa2019} models are available for both DA and DB WDs, the \citet{Renedo2010} models are only available for DA WDs and the \citet{Camisassa2017} are only available for DB WDs.
-Thus for the La Plata group H-atmosphere models, we used the DA WD models of \citet{Camisassa2019} for masses $\geq 1.1 \ M_{\odot}$ and the models of \citet{Renedo2010} with metallicity $Z = 0.01$ for masses $\leq 0.93 M_{\odot}$, linearly interpolating between these models for masses between 0.93 and 1.1 $M_{\odot}$.
+Thus, for the La Plata group H-atmosphere models, we used the DA WD models of \citet{Camisassa2019} for masses $\geq 1.1 \ M_{\odot}$ and the models of \citet{Renedo2010} with metallicity $Z = 0.01$ for masses $\leq 0.93 M_{\odot}$, linearly interpolating between these models for masses between 0.93 and 1.1 $M_{\odot}$.
 To make the full set of He-atmosphere La Plata group models, we used the DB WD models of \citet{Camisassa2019} for masses $\geq 1.1 \ M_{\odot}$ and the models of \citet{Camisassa2017} for masses $\leq 1 \ M_{\odot}$.
 We collectively refer to all of these models as the ``La Plata'' models.